Data-Transfer/parallel-io-channles/Readme.md

-When reading, the file is subdivided into chunks and each chunk is read by a separate producer thread which extracts a fixed size buffer from a queue and fills the buffer with data from file then sends it to a consumer thread which then passes the data to a callback function.
+When reading, the file is subdivided into chunks and each chunk is read by a separate producer thread which extracts a fixed size buffer from a queue and fills the buffer with data from file and then sends it to a consumer thread which then passes the data to a callback function.
 The read buffer size is smaller or equal to the chunk size and using multiple buffers per producer allows data generation and consumption to overlap.